David, Victoria Beckham’s Sweet Birthday Wishes For ‘Princess’ Daughter Harper

 The former Spice Girl spoke lovingly of her only daughter recently during an interview she gave during the Forbes Women’s Summit, as reported by Us Weekly.

-Victoria remarked that when Harper goes to school, the fashion designer watches her daughter walk up the school stairs and revealed she gives her a kiss and these parting words; “Harper, you’re a girl, you can achieve anything.
+Victoria remarked that when Harper goes to school, the fashion designer watches her daughter walk up the school stairs and revealed she gives her a kiss and these parting words, “Harper, you’re a girl, you can achieve anything.
 You can do anything that you want to do.”

 The singer and fashion designer added that she believes that the message to her daughter will eventually become part of her everyday life.
 Victoria wants her daughter to believe she can do anything and “probably more” than her brothers can.
 The former Spice Girl explained that she talks about female empowerment a lot with her daughter.
 She also revealed that Harper wants to be an “inventor” when she gets older.